Dover Mini Maker Faire is pleased to present all 62 makers approved for the 2014 event happening on August 23rd in Dover, NH.

 EPLIS Comics EPLIS Comics is an all ages sci-fi action adventure comic book series.
 Creators Emily & Jeremy Drouin will have a vendor table for comics, and they will present two workshops: learn to draw cartoon characters, and how to create your own comics.

 501st New England Garrison The 501st is a world-wide Star Wars costuming club.
 They fabricate their own movie-quality costumes, using a variety of cool techniques: resin casting, vacuum forming, machining, 3d printing, etc. They hope to have a Dover Mini Maker Faire booth that will demonstrate how the costumes are made using a variety of these specialized methods.

 New Heights Stilt Troupe New Heights Stilt Troupe is an ever-evolving group of middle school age youth from the Seacoast area.
 Their stilts are hand made from pine 2×4’s and their costumes are student-designed and made.
 You may have seen them in the annual Portsmouth Halloween Parade or Kittery Block Party.
 They have performed at The Music Hall, Rochester Opera House and many non-profit fundraising galas.

 Yarnforms Artist Holly started YarnForms in mid 2013 when she took up crochet and realized how much she loved this art form and creative process.
 She will be demonstrating her crocheted arts and crafts which include colorful jewelry and clothing.

-Group Projects from Makers in Manchester (no link available) This groups will offer interactive displays of projects made by members of Makers in Manchester, including engineering, crafts and science.
+Group Projects from Makers in Manchester This group will offer interactive displays of projects made by members of Makers in Manchester, including engineering, crafts and science.